 It is on a wall in the Café de la Place next to the boules pitch, so what better way to end a visit to St Paul than by sipping an apéro (pastis, naturally) on the café’s terrace while watching the boules and taking a peek at France’s most famous “Fanny”.
 It is possible to hire balls and take lessons here (information and enrollment at the Tourist Office in St Paul).

-But for a completely different take on the traditional game head to Haut-de-Cagnes, the medieval hill village in the centre of Cagnes sur Mer (20 minutes from Lou Messugo).
+For a completely different take on the traditional game head to Haut-de-Cagnes, the medieval hill village in the centre of Cagnes sur Mer (20 minutes from Lou Messugo).
 Here they play “Square Boules” – yes, pétanque with square “balls”!
 The streets are too steep to play regular boules so in 1980 a member of the local club invented a variant with balls that wouldn’t roll.
 Eh voilà!
 Pétanque carrée!
 It is played in two streets, both uphill and down and even has a World Championship around 25th August every year.
 Pétanque players certainly have a sense of humour.

 For new converts to the game or aficionados who want more information and a place to buy genuine balls there’s a small museum, le Musée de la Pétanque, in Vallauris.
 Housed in one of the factories that produces the most well-known balls “OBUT” this little museum shows the history of the game, how the balls are made and lets you try out different styles on their own terrain.
 It is only 25 minutes from Lou Messugo.
 The balls make a great souvenir of Provence and it really is a fun game, perfect for all ages.
 In the words of one of our guests, Matt from Montreal, “Thanks especially for the use of your boules set – I think I’ve found a new passion”.

 Have you ever played boules?
-Or a game like it?

 If you enjoyed this, why not PIN it!